2023 Most Popular Physical Sciences Bachelor's Degree Schools in Washington

 The colleges and universities below are the most popular for physical sciences majors pursuing a bachelor's degree.

-Our analysis found University of Washington - Seattle Campus to be the most popular school for physical sciences students who want to pursue a bachelor’s degree in Washington.
-Located in the city of Seattle, UW Seattle is a public college with a fairly large student population.
+Our 2023 rankings named University of Washington - Seattle Campus the most popular school in Washington for physical sciences students working on their bachelor’s degree.
+Located in the large city of Seattle, UW Seattle is a public school with a fairly large student population.

 About 33% of the students majoring in physical sciences at the school are women while 67% are male.

-A rank of #2 on this year’s list means Washington State University is a great place for physical sciences students working on their bachelor’s degree.
-Wazzu is a very large public school located in the distant town of Pullman.
+Out of the 16 schools in Washington that were part of this year’s ranking, Washington State University landed the # 2 spot on the list.
+Wazzu is a very large public school located in the town of Pullman.

 Of the 155 students majoring in physical sciences at Wazzu, 42% are male and 58% are female.

-Read full report on Physical Sciences at Washington State University
+Full Physical Sciences at Washington State University Report

 Of the 103 students majoring in physical sciences at WWU, 57% are male and 43% are female.